 CIFS export option Definition rw There is a share option which specifies if the files in the share will be read-only or if both read and write access will be possible, subject to the authentication and authorization checks when a specific access is attempted.
 This share option can be given one of these values, either rw or ro.
 Grants read and write permission to the exported share. ro (Default) Grants read-only permission to the exported share.
-Files cannot be created or modified.

-Table 20-1 CIFS export options (continued)

-CIFS export option Definition guest Another configuration option specifies if a user trying to establish a CIFS connection with the share must always provide the user name and password, or if they can connect without it.
+Files cannot be created or modified. guest This configuration option specifies if a user trying to establish a CIFS connection with the share must always provide the user name and password, or if they can connect without it.
 In this case, only restricted access to the share will be allowed.
 The same kind of access is allowed to anonymous or guest user accounts.
 This share option can have one of the following values, either guest or noguest.
+Veritas Access allows restricted access to the share when no user name or password is provided. noguest (Default) Veritas Access always requires the user name and password for all of the connections to this share.

+Table 19-1 CIFS export options (continued)

-Veritas Access allows restricted access to the share when no user name or password is provided. noguest (Default) Veritas Access always requires the user name and password for all of the connections to this share. full_acl All Windows Access Control Lists (ACLs) are supported except in the case when you attempt using the Windows Explorer folder Properties > Security GUI to inherit down to a non-empty directory hierarchy while denying all access to yourself. no_full_acl (Default) Some advanced Windows Access Control Lists (ACLs) functionality does not work.
+CIFS export option Definition full_acl All Windows Access Control Lists (ACLs) are supported except in the case when you attempt using the Windows Explorer folder Properties > Security GUI to inherit down to a non-empty directory hierarchy while denying all access to yourself. no_full_acl (Default) Some advanced Windows Access Control Lists (ACLs) functionality does not work.
 For example, if you try to create ACL rules on files saved in a CIFS share using Windows explorer while allowing some set of file access for user1 and denying file access for user2, this is not possible when CIFS shares are exported using no_full_acl. hide_unreadable Prevents clients from seeing the existence of files and directories that are not readable to them.
 The default is: hide_unreadable is set to off. veto_sys_files To hide some system files (lost+found, quotas, quotas.grp) from displaying when using a CIFS normal share, you can use the veto_sys_files CIFS export option.
 For example, when adding a CIFS normal share, the default is to display the system files.
 To hide the system files, you must use the veto_sys_files CIFS export option. fs_mode When a file system or directory is exported by CIFS, its mode is set to an fs_mode value.
 It is the UNIX access control set on a file system, and CIFS options like rw/ro do not take precedence over it.
 This value is reset to 0755 when the CIFS share is deleted.
-The default is: fs_mode = 1777.
+The default is: fs_mode = 1777. dir_mask When a directory is created under a file system or directory exported by CIFS, the necessary permissions are calculated by mapping DOS modes to UNIX permissions.
+The resulting UNIX mode is then bit-wise 'AND'ed with this parameter.
+Any bit not set here is removed from the modes set on a directory when it is created.
+The default is: dir mask = 0775.

-CIFS export options (continued) Table 20-1
+Table 19-1 CIFS export options (continued)